FMCI Safe and Strong Neighborhoods

 Participants of multigenerational households can build social capital through participation in the community and social networks and by making connections with family, friends, and neighbors.
 As part of the three-generational approach, we integrate older adults in our community to share their natural skills and talents.

 Bingo can help seniors maintain hand-eye coordination even as reflexes and coordination generally decline with age.
-Monthly Bingo Nights not only provide seniors a safe space to interact with peers, but also addresses the isolation challenge associated to the older age by providing engagement.
+Monthly Bingo Nights not only provide seniors a safe space to interact with peers, but also address the isolation challenge associated with older age by providing engagement.

 Crochet and Embroidery Classes - Seniors are given the monthly opportunity to work on projects like crochet and embroidery.
 Seniors continue to work on the project during their weekly meet-up and at home.